altaga/HealthSphere/README.md

 Holter monitor with heart rate analysis, Azure cloud based and dashboard.

+For the complete and updated writeup of the project go to: https://www.hackster.io/308917/healthsphere-4e0430

 <img src="https://i.ibb.co/6yJQnM4/4-heartdisease.png" width="800">

 Always use technology to improve the world, if you are a black hat or gray hat hacker please abstain at this point ......... or at least leave your star to make me feel less guilty XP.